sunpy/sunpy/docs/guide/acquiring_data/helioviewer.rst

 2. As above but return the full JSON response instead of an image.
 3. Return all available datasources.
 4. Generates custom screenshots that allow labels and layers of images.
+5. Download the header information present in a JPEG2000 image.
+This includes:
+    - FITS header
+    - Helioviewer-specific metadata.

 Nearly all requests require the user to specify the data they are interested in.
 Depending on the function, it consists of passing in either: *observatory*, *instrument*,